Modern States

 Cost: $97 per exam · $0 with a Modern States voucher

 College Board exams (the SAT people) in 30+ subjects.
-A passing score (usually 50 on a 20–80 scale) earns the same credit as passing the college course, typically 3–6 credits per exam.
-Over 2,900 colleges accept CLEP credit.
-Acceptance varies enormously by school, which is why the Verify section below exists.
+Scores run on a 20–80 scale; the American Council on Education recommends 50 as the credit-granting score, but each college sets its own minimum, and some require higher.
+A qualifying score earns the college's designated course equivalency or elective credit, typically 3–6 credits per exam.
+Over 2,900 colleges accept CLEP credit, though acceptance varies enormously by school, which is why the Verify section below exists.

 What taking one is actually like